PersistentCoder7/Udemy-Up-Running-with-AlpineJS3/README.md

 **About Me**

 My name is Koen, it is nice to meet you.
 Starting out at the age of 15 with iOS development I never lost my interest in Software Development.
 Currently I mainly keep myself occupied with web development.
 I am invested in multiple backend technologies and frameworks, such as Ruby on Rails, Django and Laravel.
 On the frontend side of projects I follow the development of React, Alpine.js and Vue.js closely.

+## Notes

+Every tag with x-data is considered as a single component.
+The scope of the data is restricted to children nodes